 When Nana's asked to look after her poorly grandson, she knows something that might just make him feel better - her 'magic' soup.
 Somehow it seems to do the trick, even though she sneaks in a few ingredients that he doesn't strictly like.
 But if he ever finds out, he won't kick up a fuss because it tastes so good.

 It's win-win for Nana: not only does the soup cheer her grandson up, she also knows he's getting a nutritious meal.

-- Heat the oil in a pan over a medium heat and fry the onion until soft.
-In a jug, make 750ml (1 1/4 pints) stock using the stock cube and boiling water.
+- Heat the oil in a saucepan over a medium heat and fry the onion for 5 mins until soft.
+In a jug, make 750ml stock using the stock cube and boiling water.
 Pour into the pan, add the sweet potato, carrots, peppers, stock and tomatoes, then season with pepper.
-Put a lid on the pan and leave to simmer for 20 minutes.
+Cover the pan and simmer for 20 minutes.

 Use leftover coconut milk on your morning cereal, in smoothies, or freeze in an ice cube tray until you make this recipe again.